bobadams1/house_finder/README.md

 Pre-Trained Models - have been designed and trained separately and are available for public use.
 Here, the input and output layers are updated, while the key hidden layers of the Network are 'frozen'
 Given the volume of training data which would be required to accurately identify houses, leveraging a pre-trained model is the likely best path for this use case.
 Widely available models are considered below.

+### Adjustments to Mask R-CNN
+1. Update utils.py (294) prepare function to ensure generation of uniquely indexed images for both training and validation datasets (replaces 0-indexed sequential reference)
+1. Update model.py to read a consistent class list (was previously dependent upon a numeric index of images, always 0 indexed.)
+1. Update utils.py to handle an upgrade of the skimage library which interferes with mask resizing (where masks are stored as boolean arrays).
+Cite: https://stackoverflow.com/a/73759783
+1. Update model.py (2156) to change selected keras optimizer from 'optimizer = keras.optimizers.SGD(...' to 'optimizer = keras.optimizers.legacy.SGD(...' to handle upgrades made to tensorflow.
+Cite: https://stackoverflow.com/a/75596562 in reference to [Tensorflow Release Notes](https://github.com/tensorflow/tensorflow/releases)
+1. Update model.py at line 2362 to set workers=1 when calling keras.fit().
+Multiprocessing with current Tensorflow versions and this model causes the fit process to hang (potentially indefinitely).
+Cite: https://github.com/matterport/Mask_RCNN/issues/2696#issuecomment-1066224728

+downscale steps per epoch from generally recommended 2-500 range to 100 to create more checkpoints (slow training and colab timeouts)
 ### Satelite Imagery

 ### Land Imagery